tanish105/RTTV/README.md

-# rttv
+# RTTV - Regional and Traditional Television

-A new Flutter project.
+A Flutter project made by Full Stack Squad

 ## Getting Started